UBCFormulaElectric/Consolidated-Firmware/scripts/code_generation/jsoncan/docs/6_conventions.md

 4. Enum values are in `SCREAMING_SNAKE_CASE`.
 5. Alert names are in `PascalCase`, ending in `Faults` or `Warnings` depending on the alert type.
 ECU name prefixes will be added automatically.

+Message, signal, enum, and alert names must be unique (with the board prefix).

 ## Message IDs

 Standard CAN allows an 11-bit message identifier, so up to 2048 possible IDs.
 High priority messages will have IDs in [0, 999], low priority messages will have IDs in [1000, 1999].
 Each board will be assigned a range of 100s as follows: